doniosjm/bbb-sht1x/README.md

-pi-sht1x
+bbb-sht1x
 ========

-Node.js library for the SHT1x (SHT10, SHT11, SHT15) family of humidity/temperature sensors for Raspberry Pi, based on [John Burns' C library](http://www.john.geek.nz/2012/08/reading-data-from-a-sensirion-sht1x-with-a-raspberry-pi/).
+Node.js library for the SHT1x (SHT10, SHT11, SHT15) family of humidity/temperature sensors for Beaglebone Black using Octablbonescript.
+Forked from [keito's Raspberry Pi library](https://github.com/keito/pi-sht1x).

 The sensor is sold as a soil temperature/moisture sensor at many popular electronics outlets.